 There is probably nothing more frustrating than getting out of the shower to find that you can’t use the mirror as it has fogged up.
 Here are six easy ways to keep your bathroom clean and mist free, some of which you may think are a bit crazy but they work!

 Another use for your shaving cream

-Before you actually enter the shower and allow the room to steam up, wipe some shaving cream onto your bathroom mirror.
-You will find that this actually prevents the mirror from fogging up so that you can see what you are doing when you have finished showering and you don’t have to wait for the mirror to clear.
+Before you enter the shower and allow the room to steam up, wipe some shaving cream onto your bathroom mirror.
+You will find that this prevents the mirror from fogging up so that you can see what you are doing when you have finished showering and you don’t have to wait for the mirror to clear.

 Using car wax in your bathroom is not as crazy as it first seems as it will prevent your bathroom mirror from steaming up after you have showered.
 Simply apply a small amount of car wax paste to the mirror, briefly allow it to dry and then buff the mirror with a soft cloth.
 When you step out of the shower you will be able to use the mirror immediately and you can also use the wax on bathroom fixtures to prevent water spots.

 If it feels a bit too strange keeping a tin of car wax in the bathroom then why not use an item that is always likely to be around in any bathroom.
 Simply coat your mirror with a non-gel toothpaste and wipe it off before you get into the shower.
 You will then find that once you step out of the shower your mirror will not have fogged up.

 Another good way of keeping your mirror mist-free by using a familiar bathroom accessory is by applying a little soap to the mirror.
 Put a small amount of soap in your hands and add a small amount of water so that you can create a thin film over the surface of the mirror.
 You do not want to create any bubbles if you can help it and the film should be so clear as to almost appear invisible.